-IITs are the biggest dream of every middle class science student in India.
+IITs are the biggest dream of every middle-class science student in India.
 Lacs of students appear for JEE and a handful of them can make it to the IITs every year.
-The 100 billion dollar coaching industry in India is primarily focussed on the JEE exam.
+The 100 billion dollar coaching industry in India is primarily focused on the JEE exam.
 Students are being prepared for JEE from the very initial days of their schools.
 Two categories of students we can see in a coaching class.
-One who is preparing from the pre nurture division and the other one starts preparing just after his 12th in a repeater's batch.
+One who is preparing from the pre-nurture division and the other one starts preparing just after his 12th in a repeater's batch.
 Both have their own set of struggles.
 But in JEE you get an advantage if you have been preparing for a long time.

-The intensity of struggle for the ‘IIT dream’ can be seen on the face of students who are in KOTA ( the coaching capital of India) managing the coaching fees by selling their family land back home.
-The sacrifice of their parents are commendable who put everything behind just to support their kids on their dreams.
+The intensity of the struggle for the ‘IIT dream’ can be seen on the face of students who are in KOTA ( the coaching capital of India) managing the coaching fees by selling their family land back home.
+The sacrifice of their parents is commendable who put everything behind just to support their kids in their dreams.

 The backstory of my preparation:

 It all started in the 9th grade of my high school when a teacher of mine introduced me to the IIT dream.
 From then, my only dream was to study at an IIT after completion of my schooling.
 Schooling completed in 2010 and I managed to score 90% on my H.S.L.C examination.
 Though I failed to get a rank within the top 20 of the state, I was quite ok with my result.
 In my state, during our time, JEE was a secondary thing.
 The primary focus of everyone was on the board exam results.
 Going with the flow, it was decided to enroll into a secondary school within the state board for 11th and 12th.
 My preparation for the IIT dream was now skipped to the dropping year.

 Click here to enter into the mentorship forum: Drop your doubts/problems here & get solutions from the community.

 The KOTA story: